hmchen47/DataScience/ML/MLNN-Hinton/14-GANs.md

 ### Lecture Notes

-+ Deep network w/ stacking RBMs
++ Stacking RBMs as deep belief net
   + procedure
     + training a layer of features w/ input directly from the pixels
     + treating the activations of the trained features as if they were pixels and learn features from features